Nolicx/RadFiled3D/README.md

 The aim of this library is, to provide a simple to use API for a structured, binary file format, that can store all relevant information from a three dimensional radiation field calculated by applications that use algorithms like Monte-Carlo radiation transport simulations.
 Such a binary file format is useful, when one needs to process a huge amount of radiation field files like when training a neural network.
 With that use-case in mind, RadFiled3D also provides a python interface with a pyTorch integration.

 ## Building and Installing
 You can build and install this library and python module from source by using CMake and a C++ compiler.
 The CMake Project will be built automatically, but will take some time.

-### Prequisites
+### Prerequisites
 - C++ Compiler (Tested with MSVC for Windows and g++ for Linux)
 - CMake >= 3.30
 - Python >= 3.11